 Serious injury, sickness or emergency requires immediate and clear communication with appropriate parties.
-If you come across an emergency situation or another individual who needs assistance, please follow the following procedures:
+If you come across an emergency or another individual who needs assistance, please follow the following procedures:

-- 1. Remain Calm and keep individual comfortable. - 2.
+- 1. Remain calm and keep individual comfortable. - 2.
 Call 911 directly.
-Give the exact address of College (360 Choate Avenue, 315 or 317 Choate Avenue (houses) or 6681 Transit Road) location and brief, concise and specific details of the incident. - 3.
+Give the exact address of college location (360 Choate Avenue, 315 or 317 Choate Avenue (houses) or 6681 Transit Road), and brief, concise, and specific details of the incident. - 3.
 Call Security at ext.
 2500 or press the security direct extension button on all college phones.
-If at Transit Road call Security at (716) 827-4300.
-If you are unable to call 911 on your phone, ask Security to call giving details.
-It is important to call Security so they can properly direct safety personnel and secure the scene.
+If at Transit Road, call security at 716-827-4300.
+If you are unable to call 911 on your phone, ask security to call giving details.
+It is important to call security so they can properly direct safety personnel and secure the scene.